woowyl/Front-end-learning-Map/PART2/HTTP/http.md

    - 503 service unavailable
    - 504 gateway timeout
    - 505 http version not support
+   -506 Variant Also Negotiates
+      The server has an internal configuration error: transparent content negotiation for the request results in a circular reference.
    - 511 network authentication required

 ## 3. 缓存 Cache-Control